Innovative approaches to data collection: The PRIME Study

 In this large pragmatic study designed to focus on pregnancy and neonatal outcomes concerning preterm birth, Carelon Research’s clinical research team employed an innovative and industry-leading approach to data collection.
 We developed a unique four-tiered mechanism that transformed how data was sourced, managed, and interpreted.

 This multimodal data collection strategy primarily sourced data from clinical sites through an electronic data capture (EDC) system.
 To complement this, our team partnered with a medical record abstraction vendor to access otherwise inaccessible delivery and neonatal records.
-In addition, after conducting a baseline survey in-person, our team sent follow-up surveys directly to patients participating in the study to efficiently capture secondary outcomes including anxiety.
-This approach not only alleviated patient burden by preventing another in-person visit, but also minimized the responsibilities of data collection for sites.
+In addition, after conducting a baseline survey in-person, our team sent follow-up surveys directly to patients participating in the study to efficiently capture secondary outcomes.
+This approach not only minimized patient burden by preventing unneeded in-person visits but also reduced the data collection responsibilities for site personnel.

 This multidimensional integration of data sources spanning direct data entry through EDC, medical record abstraction, direct-to-patient follow-up, and claims data analysis demonstrates our expertise in clinical trial design and execution.
-It also highlights our special knack for leveraging claims data to generate essential study insights.
+It also highlights our unique ability to leverage claims data to generate essential study insights.

 Strong operational strategy for clinical research is important for advancing healthcare outcomes.
-This holds especially true in maternal and neonatal health, where we’re still lacking a comprehensive understanding of pregnancy and birth patterns.
+This holds especially true in maternal and neonatal health.
 Innovative data collection and other methodologies, such as those employed in the PRIME study, play a significant role in advancing our journey towards better clinical decision making and ultimately better health outcomes for mothers and babies.